nikasakandelidze/aws-journey/catalogue.md

 A: url to ipv4, AAAA: url to ipv6, cname: url to url, alias: url to aws resource.
 Router 53 also has an ability to setup system health checks for systems that you design in AWS infrastructure.
 ### Cloud Front
 Cloud Front is AWS-s CDN ( Content Delivery Network ).

+## Storage Service
+### S3 ( Simple Storage Serivce)
+S3 is an distributed and reliable object storage.
+By object storage is meant persistent file system where one can store any kind of huge/or not huge files like: photos, videos, files, documents and even movies ( yup, for information netflix uses S3 storages to store movies and TV series ).
+### EBS ( Elastic Block Storage )